Some scientific documents

 What I have learned during the past years is that people (inlcluding me) can be very sensitive about naming and other matters related to programming style.
 Programming is, at least partly, a kind of emotional process.
 Talented people are very proud about how they write their programs, and it can be an insult to propose some other way to do their work.
 Thus, if one has used abbreviations in programming for a long time, it may be difficult to accept the idea of natural naming.

 I can tell you a personal example about the difficulties that are involved in accepting new programming styles.
-During the spring 2002, I started to study C# programming after having almost finished my C++ book.
-(C#, "see sharp", is a programming language developed by Microsoft and it is like Java in many ways.)
+During the spring 2002, I started to study C# ("see sharp") programming after having almost finished my C++ book.
 Before starting with C#, I was accustomed to the convention that class names are capitalized (e.g. Date), whereas all other names including method names begin with a lowercase letter (e.g. search_largest_integer, searchLargestInteger).
 When I saw that in the C# book I was reading method names are capitalized (e.g. SearchLargestInteger), I was furious.
 How can they do such a thing?
 Writing method names with an uppercase first letter is against the tradition in C, C++, Java, etc. I almost stopped studying the C# language because of this scandalous deviation from the traditional programming style.
 However, as time passed, the uppercase letters in method names started to look less impossible, and I found myself at least partially accustomed to this naming style.

 Based on this and other experiences, I can understand that it may be difficult to start writing character_index instead of i, command_line_parameters instead of args, bytes_from_file instead of buf, etc. When I started to use natural names in computer programs more than 15 years ago, I was very unsure whether computer programs can be written that way, and I was wondering why people do not write programs that way.